HERA-Team/hera_mc/INSTALL.md

 HERA M&C requires downloading two repositories `hera_mc` and `hera_cm_db_updates`.
 The online database uses `PostgreSQL` which requires installing that, however local users may wish to use `SQLITE` instead, as it eliminates the need to install PostgreSQL on your local machine (SQLITE is pre-installed on Macs).
 If you are developing code under `hera_mc`, you'll need to install PostgreSQL and `pre-commit`.
+We use the [black](https://github.com/psf/black) codestyle in this repo.
+Among other checks, this is enforced by the `pre-commit` configuration.

   If you are just viewing configuration management (CM) information, SQLITE is much easier.
 Use of PostgreSQL vs SQLITE is determined by the `"default_db_name"` set below in the database configuration file described below.